Nazareth Area School District: Communication

 Attuned to the importance of parent and school communication, the district has established a parental web portal, a web friendly, state-of-the-art communication tool on its website.
 School events and School Board meetings are posted on the district website calendar.
+Two regional newspapers, The Morning Call in Allentown and The Express-Times in Easton, both cover the school district and its schools.

-News about the Nazareth Area School District is reported regularly in The Morning Call and The Express-Times newspapers.
-As of January, 2011, the Nazareth Area High School also began utilizing the Eagle Call system, allowing students to receive text messages and e-mails directly on mobile devices and cell phones.
+As of January 2011, Nazareth Area High School began utilizing the Eagle Call system, allowing students to receive school-related text messages and e-mails directly on mobile devices and cell phones.